snubwoody/wakunguma.com/README.md

 - Async executor using coroutines
 - Classes unidiomatic (private vars can still be accessed)
 - What makes GPU programming hard
+- Interesting RFC (go through all the RFCs)

 ## Constructors
 In constructors where does that initial self come from?